SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 UNION is inserted between two SELECTs (each of which has, as it should, a subordinate FROM clause).
 A set operator works on the outcomes of two SELECTs.
 This is unlike a join, carried out inside the FROM clause of a single SELECT.

 See the two numeric values, this time arranged vertically rather than horizontally.
 This demonstrates the fundamental difference between joins and set operators.

-This is something of an oversimplification in fact.
+This is something of an oversimplification.
 SQL just isn’t a matrix language and provides comparatively little symmetry between rows and columns.
-So the distinction is drawn here between joins and set operators is barely a basis for the main points to observe.
+So, the distinction between joins and set operators are barely a basis for the main points to observe.

 Rules for SET operators

 Set operators adhere to fundamental guidelines of operation.

 - If a SELECT statement consists of multiple set operators, set operators will likely be applied in the order specified.